benjamin-heasly/geffenlab-ephys-pipeline/pipeline-configurations.md

 ## AIND nextflow `.config` file

-When running the AIND pipeline, specify your Nextflow `.config` file on the command line using using `-C`.
+When running the AIND pipeline, specify your Nextflow `.config` file as the `--config` argument to [run_pipeline.py](./scripts/run_pipeline.py).
 For example:

 ```
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts
+conda activate geffen-pipelines

+python run_pipeline.py \
-NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \
+  --workflow aind-ephys-pipeline/pipeline/main_multi_backend.nf \
-  -C geffenlab-ephys-pipeline/aind-ephys-pipeline/my-configuration.config \
+  --config geffenlab-ephys-pipeline/aind-ephys-pipeline/my-aind-configuration.config \
   ...
 ```

 ### Choose a parameters JSON file

-Within your AIND Nextflow `.config` file you can edit `params_file` to choose a parameters JSON file for SpikeInterface and Kilosort.
+Within your AIND Nextflow `.config` file you can edit `params_file` to specify a parameters JSON file for SpikeInterface and Kilosort.

-You can also pass a value for `--params_file` on the Nextflow command line.
+You can also pass a value for `--params_file` on the command line.
+Extra parameters like this will be passed on to Nextflow and the pipeline.
 For example:

 ```
-NXF_DISABLE_PARAMS_TYPE_DETECTION=1 ./nextflow-25.04.6-dist \
+cd /vol/cortex/cd4/geffenlab/nextflow/geffenlab-ephys-pipeline/scripts
+conda activate geffen-pipelines

-  -C geffenlab-ephys-pipeline/aind-ephys-pipeline/my-configuration.config \
+python run_pipeline.py \
-  run aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --workflow aind-ephys-pipeline/pipeline/main_multi_backend.nf \
+  --config geffenlab-ephys-pipeline/aind-ephys-pipeline/my-aind-configuration.config \
   --params_file geffenlab-ephys-pipeline/aind-ephys-pipeline/my-parameters.json \
   ...
 ```